 If the machine shows a red icon, state disconnected the machine is not reachable at all.
 This has nothing to do with the device driver, the controller is switched off, it’s a network issue, DNS Hostname or IP Address is wrong.

-If the machine shows a green icon, state connected but you do not see any output even there are errors present at the controller the machine is reachable but the A&E device driver is not able to connect to the A&E Server at the controller.
+If the machine also shows a red icon, state disconnected but you do not see any output even there are errors present at the controller the machine is reachable but the A&E device driver is not able to connect to the A&E Server at the controller.
 In this case, check your controller setup and the parameters used in section [RS232] of CNCnetPDM.ini.
 Please use the tool AEClient.exe to check if you are able to connect to the A&E Server and get data.

 If you do get a numeric device state in regular intervals but no errors please make sure that entries CollectOrders, CollectQuality and CollectFeeder are set to 1 in section [General] of CNCnetPDM.ini and CollectStates and CollectCounters are set to 0.